ksylvan/py-project-maker/docs/design.md

-# High Level Design for py-project-maker
+# High Level Design for pyhatchery

 TODO: This document needs to be created.